 - The savings credit element of Pension Credit

 Permanent Residential Care - all income will be taken into account with the exception of the mobility element of Disability Living Allowance or Personal Independence Payment.
 In certain circumstances 50% of your occupational pension may be disregarded, this is subject to that amount being paid to your wife, husband or civil partner who is still living at home.

 Temporary Residential Care – all income will be taken into account with the exception of any Attendance Allowance, Disability Living Allowance or Personal Independence Payments.

 If you are receiving care whilst living in your own home, within the financial assessment we may be able to make allowances for expenditure that you have to make due to your illness or disability.
 For example, it may be that your energy costs are higher than average, you pay for a cleaner or gardener.

 In addition we will also make an allowance for any rent, mortgage payment, service charge or Council Tax that you have to pay.
 This will be net of any benefits or allowances you may receive for these items.

 Ongoing Home costs

-When you are in temporary residential care you are still responsible for your permanent home so we will make allowances within the financial assessment for things such as Rent, Council tax, Service Charges together with a nominal amount for gas/electric/telephone costs.
+When you are in temporary residential care you are still responsible for your permanent home.
+We will make allowances within the financial assessment for things such as Rent, Council tax, Service Charges together with a nominal amount for gas, electric, telephone costs.